Table of Contents

-Finally, severe head trauma, especially if accompanied by subarachnoid hemorrhage, has been shown to be associated with an increased risk of central DI which could become chronic.
+Finally, severe head trauma, especially if accompanied by subarachnoid hemorrhage, has been associated with an increased risk of central DI which could become chronic.

 The most common cause of central diabetes insipidus is idiopathic CDI (autoimmune antibody mediated destruction of the vasopressin secreting hypothalamic cells).

-- Tumors both primary (pituitary tumors) and secondary may result in central diabetes insipidus.
-Tumor infiltration such as by craniopharyngiomas, nearby vascular tumors, or metastases from other areas such as the lung is examples of secondary causes.
+- Tumors, both primary (pituitary tumors) and secondary, may result in central diabetes insipidus.
+Tumor infiltration such as by craniopharyngiomas, nearby vascular tumors or metastases from other areas such as the lung are examples of secondary causes.

 - Hereditary causes: diabetes insipidus may rarely be inherited via inheritance patterns such as both autosomal dominant and recessive, resulting in defects in the ADH gene.
-This results in the problem in the synthesis of the ADH.
-An example of an inherited syndrome that results in a ADH dysregulation among other things is the Wolfram syndrome.
-Wolfram syndrome is a rare autosomal recessive disorder where the patient presents with: Diabetes Insipidus, Diabetes Mellitus, Optic Atrophy and Deafness (DIDMOAD).
+This leads to the problem in the synthesis of ADH.
+An example of an inherited syndrome that results in an ADH dysregulation, among other things, is the Wolfram syndrome.
+Wolfram syndrome is a rare autosomal recessive disorder where the patient presents with Diabetes Insipidus, Diabetes Mellitus, Optic Atrophy and Deafness (DIDMOAD).

 - Hypoxic encephalopathy.